AniList/submission-manual/docs/submissions.md

 This is the cover image for the character.

 A clean headshot or head and shoulders portrait should be used where possible.
 There is no preference for designs if a character has appeared in various media formats.
+As with media cover images and banners, character cover images should be _**official**_ artwork or assets only.

 Format should either .jpg \(.jpeg\) or .png